madhur-taneja/Memory-Game/README.md

 # Memory Game

-The Memory Game consists of 16 cards arranged randomly in a grid.
+A single page web app consisting of 16 cards arranged randomly in a grid.
 The deck is made up of 8 pairs of cards, each with different players on one side.
 Match the same players by flipping the cards in minimum amount of moves and time for a higher score and rating.

 Open and view the Project using the `.zip` file provided or at my [Github Repository](https://github.com/madhur-taneja/Memory-Game).